-- 5.34 An independent technical evaluator (ITE) has been appointed by the SELEP, to provide impartial technical advice to the Strategic Board, the Accountability Board, Investment Panel and local project sponsors on value for money and project deliverability.
-They are required to make recommendations to the Accountability Board on funding decisions, taking into account the agreed criteria for funding, as set out in the value for money section (5.89 below). - 5.35 The ITE review and external scrutiny of business cases is the process through which the SELEP assures that appropriate checks and balances are completed to ensure that fair and accurate information is presented to decision makers.

-- 5.36 The ITE assessment is based on adherence of individual project business cases to the guidance set out in The Green Book (3.7 above), and related departmental guidance such as the Department for Transport's WebTAG (Web-based Transport Analysis Guidance) or the MHCLG Appraisal Guide.
+- V.1.1.
+An independent technical evaluator (ITE) has been appointed by the Accountable Body on behalf of the SELEP Ltd, to provide impartial technical advice to the Strategic Board, the Accountability Board, Investment Panel and local project sponsors on value for money and project deliverability.
+They are required to make recommendations to the Accountability Board on funding decisions, taking into account the agreed criteria for funding, as set out in the value for money section (V.3.1 below). - V.1.2.
+The ITE review and external scrutiny of business cases is the process through which the partnership assures that appropriate checks and balances are completed to ensure that fair and accurate information is presented to decision makers. - V.1.3.
+The ITE assessment is based on adherence of individual project business cases to the guidance set out in The Green Book (Q.8 above), and related departmental guidance such as the Department for Transport's WebTAG (Web-based Transport Analysis Guidance) or the MHCLG Appraisal Guide.
 The Green Book, WebTAG and MHCLG Appraisal Guide provide proportionate methodologies for project business case appraisal..
-An assessment pro-forma has been developed based on the guidance and is available on the SELEP Website. - 5.37 The pro-forma supports the assessment of each project on a consistent basis and is based on the five cases listed in 5.15 above, and which reflects the Green Book approach. - 5.38 Each project is assessed and then given a RAG rating as follows: - (a) green- approach or assumption(s) in line with guidance and practice or the impact of any departures is sufficiently insignificant to the value for money category assessment; - (b) amber- approach or assumption(s) out of line with guidance and practice, with limited significance to the value for money category assessment but should be amended in future submissions (e.g. at Gate 2 submission of the Business Case); - (c) red- approach or assumption(s) out of line with guidance and practice, with material or unknown significance to the value for money category assessment, requires amendment or further evidence in support before ITE assessment can be passed and recommendations made to the Accountability Board for the approval of the project. - 5.39 all funding decisions sought by the Accountability Board will be supported by a recommendation from the ITF
+An assessment pro-forma has been developed based on the guidance and is available on the Website. - V.1.4.
+The pro-forma supports the assessment of each project on a consistent basis and is based on the five cases listed in U.1.14 above, and which reflects the Green Book approach. - V.1.5.
+Each project is assessed and then given a RAG rating as follows: - i. green- approach or assumption(s) in line with guidance and practice or the impact of any departures is sufficiently insignificant to the value for money category assessment; - amber- approach or assumption(s) out of line with guidance and practice, with limited significance to the value for money category assessment but should be amended in future submissions (e.g. at Gate 2 submission of the Business Case); - iii. red- approach or assumption(s) out of line with guidance and practice, with material or unknown significance to the value for money category assessment, requires amendment or further evidence in support before ITE assessment can be passed and recommendations made to the Accountability Board for the approval of the project. - V.1.6. all funding decisions sought by the Accountability Board will be supported by a recommendation from the ITE.